Alejogb1/job-board/blog-data/how-do-i-connect-to-kafka-running-in-azure-container-instance-from-outside.md

 id: "how-do-i-connect-to-kafka-running-in-azure-container-instance-from-outside"
 ---

-Alright, let's talk about connecting to Kafka running in Azure Container Instances (ACI) from external networks.
+, let's talk about connecting to Kafka running in Azure Container Instances (ACI) from external networks.
 This isn't exactly a plug-and-play scenario, and I've definitely seen my share of head-scratching moments tackling this in past projects.
-Remember that time at *SynapseTech*?
+Remember that time at _SynapseTech_?
 We had a similar setup, but our initial approach was... let's just say, less than optimal.
 We were battling network config issues for days.
 The short version is, you're dealing with the inherent isolation of ACI and need a strategic approach to bridge that gap.

 The core problem boils down to ACI's network isolation.
 By default, an ACI instance is not directly accessible from outside its virtual network.
 To establish external connectivity to Kafka, we need to expose the Kafka brokers, and that typically means routing network traffic through another Azure service designed to handle this kind of external exposure.
 There are a few valid paths, each with its trade-offs, but the main ones I've consistently found success with involve using an Azure Load Balancer or an Azure Application Gateway.
 I'll lean into the Load Balancer approach initially because it’s generally simpler and more cost-effective for straightforward TCP-based communication.